 When shopping or paying bills online, check out a website before entering your credit card number or other personal information.
 Look for https websites that have a closed padlock symbol at the bottom of the browser window.
-These are signs that your information will be encrypted or scrambled, protecting it from hackers.
+These mean that information will be encrypted or scrambled, protecting it from hackers.